-1.1 Problems using virtualenv under Ubuntu
+1.3 Problems using virtualenv under Linux

-Toga uses the system native python GTK+3 bindings for display purposes.
-However, if you're using a -no-site-packages virtualeny, the Python bindings for GTK won't be in your PYTHONPATH.
+When on Linux, Toga uses the system native python GTK+3 bindings for display purposes.
+However, if you're using a --no-site-packages virtualenv, the Python bindings for GTK won't be in your PYTHONPATH.